Pupil Leadership at East Borough

 We are very proud to introduce our School Council.

-These children have been voted into role by their peers after delivering some inspiring speeches, as part of our democratic process.
+These children have been voted into role by their peers after delivering some inspiring speeches within their classes, as part of our democratic process.
 We would like to congratulate them on their achievement and want to thank Maidstone Borough Council for lending us their Polling Station each year - it really helps the children to experience something they will be able to do, when they are older.

 The School Council members meet fortnightly with a member of SLT and focus on different initiatives and themes across the school.
 Action plans are shared with the class and school community, showing what the pupils have said and what actions or outcomes were taken.